emacs-mirror/emacs/mps/manual/source/topic/finalization.rst

 .. note::

-    This means that a block that has been :term:`resurrected`, by the creation of a new :term:`strong reference` to it, after it was determined to be finalizable, may still be finalized.
-(This can happen if there was a :term:`weak reference (1)` to the block.)
+    This means that a block that was determined to be finalizable, but then became unconditionally :term:`live` by the creation of a new :term:`strong reference` to it, may still be finalized.

 :term:`Weak references <weak reference (1)>` do not prevent blocks from being finalized.
 At the point that a block is finalized, weak